-The Mercedes Museum is an unrivalled collection of legends and pretty much a pure architect porn
+The Merc Museum is an unrivalled collection of legends and pure architect-porn

 Zuffenhausen is half an hour away by car from one of the best car museums in Europe, and probably in the world.
 It is located in Stuttgart, next to the headquarters of the Swabian brand.
 It's hard to miss, when passing by the Mercedes Arena on the Benzstrasse, turn right to the Mercedesstrasse, and you're there:) (the exact address is Mercedesstrasse 100, 70372 Stuttgart).

 To best describe a Museum, picture this: one of the world's largest and most successful premium brands with the most distinguished history tasks its marketing division to puts its best efforts to design and build the best museum possible.

 A typical example of the lovely details: when arriving, the experience encapsulates well before the elevators: already in the parking lot, some legendary cars await the visitors in glass cages.

 In 2017, I get to park right beside the racing car of DTM champion Bernd Schneider, this year, I only got a pace car SLS.

 The Mercedes Museum transpires the strive for perfection: its architecture is truly fascinating as it offers a perfect view from every angle, as the visitors wander around the corridors.

 Every detail is in place, and even outside the field of vision, not a single detail, that would distract from the immersive experience.
 The modern building is a true architect porn, perfected in its entirety to produce the most optimal spectacle.